 The NYU Steinhardt Department of Occupational Therapy encapsulates this sentiment, with students and alums from over 20 countries around the world.
 International students most often join the Department to pursue a post-professional MA degree, which offers an opportunity to advance their knowledge of the field after earning a bachelor’s in occupational therapy outside the US.

-We sat down with the most recently graduated MA cohort, composed of students from the Philippines, Taiwan, India, Saudi Arabia, China, Israel, and beyond, to discuss their experience joining together in New York City as classmates.
+We sat down with the MA cohort of 2019, composed of students from the Philippines, Taiwan, India, Saudi Arabia, China, Israel, and beyond, to discuss their experience joining together in New York City as classmates.

 “We were quiet at the start, but now we’re like a big family,” said Tara Brennan, a student from Northern Ireland, as her peers laughed in agreement.